::p_load(sf, tidyverse, funModeling) pacman

 Now, let’s combine wp_nonfunctional_spatial_ppp points with osun_owin.

-wp_nonfunctional_osun_ppp = wp_nonfunctional_spatial_ppp[osun_owin]
+= wp_nonfunctional_spatial_ppp[osun_owin] wp_nonfunctional_osun_ppp

 summary(wp_nonfunctional_osun_ppp)